maveric-tellrv/vagrant_kubernetes/README.md

-#Prequisite =:
+# Prequisite =:
     Install crio
         edit crio.conf with cgroup_manager="cgroupfs"
     install podman

-#Kubeadmin init: In a multi VM environment its better to use
+# Kubeadmin init: In a multi VM environment its better to use
   flag "apiserver-advertise-address" with the master vm ip

-# initialize
+# Initialize
   [vagrant@master ~]$ sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=10.0.0.10

 # Calico